Georgia LLC – How to Form an LLC in Georgia

 Name your LLC as the first step.
 Congrats!
 It is the most exciting step in starting a business.
 There are many things to consider, but choosing a name is the most important.

 Start by being creative when naming your LLC.
 Names are the first impression potential customers will get of you.
 It should reflect you and your business, both now and in the future.
 Make a list of the names you like.
-Then, you can start to get into the details and naming rules for Georgia.
+Then, you can start to get into Georgia’s details and naming rules.

-You can avoid any unforeseeable problems by reading Georgia’s names availability standards, and doing a search for Georgia businesses.
-If you are confident that your research is correct, you can file your LLC paperwork.
-You can also pay $25 to reserve your name for a period up to 30 days if you are not ready to file.
+You can avoid any unforeseeable problems by reading Georgia’s name availability standards, and doing a search for Georgia businesses.
+You can file your LLC paperwork if you are confident that your research is correct.
+You can also pay $25 to reserve your name for a period of up to 30 days if you are not ready to file.

 LLC Georgia: Name Requirements

-Before you submit your name, you should be aware of the Georgia business naming laws.
-Your limited liability company (LLC), name must be distinct from any other LLCs, corporations or limited partnerships (LPs) that have been filed with the Secretary.
+Before submitting your name, you should know the Georgia business naming laws.
+The name of your limited liability company (LLC) must be distinct from any other LLCs, corporations, or limited partnerships (LPs) that have been filed with the Secretary.